Summary

 Register from 7am and ride from 7.15am (no mass start)

-4. The Tracks
+4. The Tracks and Lanes

 There are tracks on fine crunchy gravel, tough sandstone cobbles, soft peat and smooth tarmac.
 OK maybe not smooth tarmac as there are potholes, but the off-road tracks are on bridleways and greenways across the South Pennines which are often overlooked as a riding destination but there are many miles of flowing tracks and rewarding climbs that give stunning views of the ever changing landscape.
+The route is approximately 80% off-road.

-5. The Route
+5. the Route

 The 162km route is best visualized in three parts:

-1. Between the start line and the campsite at 88km (55 miles) we cross four of the Seven Valleys - Calder, Ryburn, Tame and Langdendale.
+i.
+Between the start line and the campsite at 88km (55 miles) we cross four of the Seven Valleys - Calder, Ryburn, Tame and Langdendale.
 These valleys are fairly evenly spaced out so as a rider there is a pattern of steep climb, brief ride on the moorland plateau, then descent.

-2. Between the campsite and the finish line there are three valleys - Colne, Holme and Luddenden - and these are the steepest and so the most rewarding valleys!
+ii.
+Between the campsite and the finish line there are three valleys - Colne, Holme and Luddenden - and these are the steepest and so the most rewarding valleys!

 6. Your Bike